rubrikinc/use-case-aws-native-secrets-rotation/docs/quick-start.md

 ## 1. Deploy the rotation logic and IAM assets into your hub account using `deploy_lambda_function.cform`

 Using `deploy_lambda_function.cform`, deploy a CloudFormation Stack into the desired region in your hub account.
-You will need to download the latest `rk_secret_rotator.zip` from the [releases section of this repository](https://github.com/rubrikinc/aws-native-secrets-rotation/releases) and place it in an S3 bucket in the same region where you will be deploying this stack.
+You will need to download the latest `rk_secret_rotator.zip` from the [releases section of this repository](https://github.com/rubrikinc/aws-native-secrets-rotation/releases) and place it in an Amazon S3 bucket in the same region where you will be deploying this stack.
 Typically this soluton will be deployed into some sort of shared services environment as connectivity back to the Rubrik is required.

 **`deploy_lambda_function.cform` takes the following parameters:**